 Build Quality

 Housing material is a very important part of a scope.
 Plastic scopes can be good.
 But it’s not the ideal choice.
-Just make sure the scope you are buying is tested to be durable and capable of using in any weather.
+Just make sure the scope you are buying is tested to be durable and capable of use in any weather.

 Warranty